 But the less obvious losses when a newspaper disappears may be the most devastating to a community.

 We are seeing more cosponsors sign on in support of H.R.
-7640, the Local Journalism Sustainability Act; there are now 37 cosponsors!
+7640, the Local Journalism Sustainability Act.

 Dean Ridings, CEO of America's Newspapers, said: "This increasing show of bipartisan support is a great step, but it is important for our members to continue to reach out to their legislators and ask for their support for this bill and to educate their readers."

 As you probably know by now, the Local Journalism Sustainability Act (HR 7640) was filed in the House of Representatives, and as an industry we now have a solution to reference moving forward.
 This bill directly addresses the critical components of the journalism ecosystem (readers, business owners and journalists) and can provide meaningful support to your newspaper as our industry continues to evolve.

 There are three things that need to occur to move this effort forward: